jeremyjung/react-auth-demo/README.md

 npm start
 ```

 Open the app in your browser of choice at http://localhost:3000.
+If you use Chrome, the debugger will use source maps to show individual files instead of just seeing the page as a single bundled file.
 To quit, you'll have to hit ctrl-c twice.

 ### Authentication details
 The application sends a basic http authentication request to the `/user_token` endpoint.
 If the credentials are incorrect, a 401 status code will be returned.
 If successful, a json payload will be returned in the following format: